comet-lab/comet-lab.github.io/news/_posts/2019-08-15-new-graduates.md

 [Karim] successfully passed his Biomedical Engineering MS defense on July 23 with a thesis entitled **Towards the automatic control of laser ablation for surgical applications**.
-He will continue his studies in our lab as a Ph.D. student in robotics.

 [Nick] completed the requirements for the non-thesis MS degree in Robotics on August 16, and will move to the University of Arkansas at Little Rock, where he will pursue a